aws-samples/aws-sdk-prom-metrics/README.md

 # Summary

-Have you ever needed the output of an AWS SDK Command to enrich your dashboards, or alerts in your environment?
+The AWS control plane contains a rich set of information that can be operationally very useful!
+Have you ever found yourself wishing you had the output of an AWS SDK Command to enrich your dashboards or alerts?

-This project aims to make that easy by using a simple YAML configuration file.
+This project aims to make that easy by using a simple YAML configuration file to create a container that can be 'scraped' by Prometheus to produce metrics from AWS SDK Command outputs!

 Some common use cases:
-- Use the DescribeSubnets command to retrieve the remaining number of IP Addresses.
+- Use the `DescribeSubnets` command to retrieve the remaining number of IP Addresses.
-- Use the DescribeFilesystems command for FSx for Lustre to determine the current state of a filesystem.
+- Use the `DescribeFilesystems` command for FSx for Lustre to determine the current state of a filesystem.
-- Use the ListServiceQuotasCommand command to determine how many ECS Tasks you're permitted to run in your account.
+- Use the `ListServiceQuotasCommand` command to determine how many ECS Tasks you're permitted to run in your account.

 # Usage Types